straightlab/compgenomics_minicourse/01_sherlockConnection.md

 ## Setting up our workspace for the project.
-Go to the bootcamp directory
+Go to the group minicourse directory
 ```
-cd $PI_SCRATCH/bootcamp2020
+cd $PI_SCRATCH/genomics_minicourse
 ```
 Note that `$PI_SCRATCH` is a bash variable, which contains the path to a default "scratch" folder for our lab.
 You can see the content of this variable with
 ```
 echo $PI_SCRATCH
 ```

-Make a new folder for your team, and move to that folder.
+Make a new folder for yourself, and move to that folder.
 For example for team CKO
 ```
-mkdir -p teamCKO
+mkdir -p Charles
-cd teamCKO
+cd Charles
 ```

 The `-p` flag is usefull in case the folder aready exists.